 Outline

 The outline of the post is as follows.
-We will start by demonstrating how to utilize the R.version.string
+We will start by having a look at how to utilize the R.version.string

 function in the RStudio Console to retrieve the R version details.
 This straightforward method gives us immediate access to the R version.